 - Cell phones.
-You can explain that this is a credit contract and if the bill is paid late it can affect your credit history.
+Explain that this is a credit contract and if the bill is paid late it can affect your credit history.

 - Banking.
-Having a checking account linked to a debit card can teach teens the difference between debit and credit cards.
+Link a checking account to a debit card to teach teens the difference between debit and credit cards.

 - Credit cards.
-You can show them credit card bills to explain how minimum payments and credit card limits work.
+Show them credit card bills to explain how minimum payments and credit card limits work.
 This will prepare them to properly manage their own credit, plus teach them how payments affect credit reports.

-You can make your teen an authorized user on your account to let them get first hand experience using a credit card.
+You’re allowed to make your teen an authorized user on your account to let them get first-hand experience using a credit card.
 When giving them access to a credit card as an authorized user, they have the same spending ability as the account holder.
-The on-time payments you make will reflect in their credit history, and this will teach them how to manage a credit card.
+The on-time payments you make will reflect in their credit history, and this will teach them how to properly manage a credit card.

 Keep in mind that you’re responsible for any debt on your account even if it was your kid who did the spending.

 This is the age that your children will start applying for their own credit cards and personal loans.
-Once they’re young adults, it’s important they have an understanding of how different financial products work and what effect it’ll have on their credit reports.
+Once they’re young adults, they must have an understanding of how different financial products work and what effect it’ll have on their credit reports.

 What you should know about credit reports

-8 credit lessons your kids need to learn
+11 credit lessons your children need to learn

 No matter what age your kids are, they should have a good understanding of each of the following.

 - How to build up their credit history.
 Not everyone over the age of 18 automatically has a credit report.
 Some people remain “credit invisible” for some time in their adulthood.
 However, when it comes to buying a home or accessing any type of credit — car loans, personal loans or in-store finance — it’s important to have a healthy credit history.
-This can be done by getting a low limit credit card and paying down the balance each month.
+To start, get a low limit credit card and pay down the balance each month.

 - Credit comes with interest and fees.
-It’s not crazy to think that a kid wouldn’t know this — how would they?
-Informing them about how interest and annual fees work will prevent them from being hit by extra costs by surprise — don’t forget to tell them about 0% APR promotional cards.
+Inform them about how interest and annual fees work to prevent them from being surprised by extra costs — remember to tell them about 0% APR promotional cards.

 - It’s not their money.
 The ease of swiping a credit card can get people into financial trouble.
 Your children need to know that every time they swipe, they’re borrowing money from the creditor that has to be paid back — typically with interest.

-- A understanding of “good credit” and “bad credit”.
-There’s a difference between good credit and bad credit.
-Make sure they know that any credit contract they enter into comes with responsibility.
+- A understanding of “good credit” and “bad credit.”
+Make sure they know the difference between good and bad credit, and that any credit contract they enter into comes with responsibility.
 Point out that late payments or debt defaults can affect their ability to get approved for credit for up to seven years.
 Good credit listings are created by making payments on time and will help them keep a clean credit report with a higher credit score.

 - How different credit products work.
-Having an understanding of the different credit products, such as personal loans, car loans, credit cards and store finance deals will help them make more responsible decisions that will positively impact their credit report.
+Understanding different credit products, such as personal loans, car loans, credit cards and store finance deals will help them make more responsible decisions that will positively impact their credit report.

 - How to request a credit report.
 Explain how they can order a free credit report once a year.
 Credit reports can also be ordered for free if they’ve been recently been rejected for credit.
 Otherwise, they can pay a fee to view their credit report.

 - Why they should monitor their credit report and score.
 Some people think that if they pay bills on time, they don’t need to check their credit report — this is a mistake.
-By reviewing each credit report from the major credit bureaus, they can scan the report for errors or any fraudulent activity — you can also freeze your kid’s credit to ensure it isn’t compromised.
+By reviewing your kid’s credit report from the major credit bureaus, they can scan the report for errors or any fraudulent activity — you can also freeze your kid’s credit to ensure it isn’t compromised.

 - Why credit scores matter.
 Credit scores range from 300-850 and good scores start at 680, while excellent scores begin at 720.
 Those three magical numbers directly impact credit approval chances, interest rates and much more.